 - Close knit community.

 ‘Ticks all the boxes’ is ubiquitous: spoken by couples on television shows looking to buy a new property, on holiday programmes, as justification for ideological political policies, lifestyle choices, and your perfect mate.
 ‘I’m sorry I upset people’ was this year’s biggest apology that wasn’t an apology.
-The most memorable came from Jeremy Clarkson, a gifted television presenter who has made a career out of acting the overgrown schoolboy, and a total ‘bellend.’
-(His description.)
-Many another celebrity and second-rate politician who committed a stupefying remark to the ether found themselves saying sorry, but avoided saying they were wrong to have made the insult, or were unbelievably pig-ignorant, thus their vanity remained intact.
+Many a celebrity and second-rate politician that committed a stupefying remark to the ether found themselves saying sorry, but avoided saying they were wrong to have made the insult, or were unbelievably pig-ignorant, thus their vanity remained intact.
 ‘Close knit community’ was exploited to cover villages under flood water, streets where a murder had taken place, a group of like-minded people beset by tragedy such as having the hell bombed out of them, an internet social site under attack, but not any place in Scotland where a majority voted Yes.
-Yes voters are a disparate group of misguided people terminally gullible.

 And the winner is… A close knit community.